tison-g/rl-swarm/README.md

 Ensure you that you are using a supported machine/device/environment:

-- arm64 CPU with minimum 16gb ram
+- arm64 or x86 CPU with minimum 16gb ram

+OR

 - CUDA devices (officially supported):
     - RTX 3090
     - RTX 4090
     - A100
     - H100

+WITH

 -  Python >=3.10 (for Mac, you will likely need to upgrade)

 ## Instructions: